LeavesMC/Leaves/README.md

 You need JDK 17 and good Internet conditions

-Clone this repo, run `./gradlew applyPatches`, then run `./gradlew createReobfBundlerJar` from your terminal.
+Clone this repo, run `./gradlew applyPatches`, then run `./gradlew createReobfBundlerJar` in your terminal.

 You can find the jars in the `build/libs` directory.